acailic/acailic.github.io/_notes/aws-cda-review-4.md

 -	ECS Services help define how many tasks should run and how they should be run
 -	They ensure that the number of tasks desired is running across our fleet of EC2 instances.
 -	They can be linked to ELB / NLB / ALB if needed

+#### ECS IAM Role
+- EC2 Instance Profile:
+•	Used by the ECS agent
+•	Makes API calls to ECS service
+•	Send container logs to CloudWatch Logs
+•	Pull Docker image from ECR
+- ECS Task Role:
+•	Allow each task to have a specific role
+•	Use different roles for the different ECS Services you run
+•	Task Role is defined in the task definition

 ### ECR
 -	So far we’ve been using Docker images from Docker Hub (public)